 The Bobarts: Building Botany at Oxford

-The first exhibition will focus on the work of the original keepers of the Physic Garden.
+The first exhibition in the Herbarium Room focused on the work of the original keepers of the Physic Garden.